 |Early influencers||William J. Seymour (1870-1922), Agnes Ozman (1870-1937), Charles Parham (1873-1939)||John Smyth (1570-1612), Roger Williams (1603-1683)|

 Non-denominational churches can also be Pentecostal.
-Individuals with Pentecostal convictions may also attend churches in other denominations.
+Likewise, individuals with Pentecostal convictions may also attend churches in other denominations.
 (Also see Pentecostal vs. Charismatic: What’s the Difference?)

-In common use, people use the word “Baptist” to refer to a denomination, but technically the term describes a tradition that is comprised of various denominations.
+People commonly use the word “Baptist” to refer to a denomination, but technically the term describes a tradition comprised of various denominations.

-In general, all Baptist denominations share the same convictions regarding the primary doctrines of the Christian faith as well as the unique emphases of the tradition like Believer’s Baptism.
-In recent decades, some denominations have embraced liberal and progressive social values.
+All Baptist denominations generally share the same convictions regarding the primary doctrines of the Christian faith and the unique emphases of the tradition, like Believer’s Baptism.
+However, in recent decades, some denominations have embraced liberal and progressive social values.